Bouches du Rhône Department

 13520 Les Baux-de-Provence

 Big City Marseille

 France’s second-largest city – Marseille – had an image problem, not helped by its setting for gangster and crime movies.
-But ask a local, and they will tell you that this city is pure magic.
+But ask a local, and they will tell you this city is pure magic.
 Situated on the Mediterranean, Marseille residents can swim at their favourite beach before work and watch the sunset at another with a glass of pastis in hand.
 The culinary “home” to bouillabaisse is a gastronomic paradise with city markets carrying a cross-section of exotic and local food.

 Marseille is a rough diamond of a city; its diversity comes with a big heart.
 Beyond the bravado, you’ll experience a uniquely warm and diverse culture in France’s oldest city.
 The town has rough edges, but take the time to look closely, and you’ll discover urban charms you won’t find elsewhere.
 In addition, Marseille is the gateway to the continent of Africa.

 You can’t visit Marseille without a visit to the top of the hill to the Basilique Notre Dame de La Garde.
 Set high up on the hill overlooking the city and the sea.
-Notre Dame’s views are spectacular over Marseille’s entire bay, and you get a perspective of this sprawling Mediterranean city.
+Notre Dame’s views are spectacular over Marseille’s entire bay; you get a perspective of this sprawling Mediterranean city.

 Discover the Underwater Museum of Marseille (Musée Subaquatique de Marseille) recently opened its doors, so to speak, with ten newly-created sculptures near a famous city beach.
 Admission is free, and guided tours are also available.